BENSEBTI/EasyDeployer/README.md

 How to use

 1-Create a File with all the computers name or ip adresses (you must be the domain administrator for those computers ).

 2-Create a read only shared folder that can be accessed by all authenticated users.

-3-Open the easydeployer app you will be see the following options What do you want to do
+3-Open the easydeployer app you will see the following options .

+ What do you want to do

 1. INSTALL EASYDEPLOYER SERVICE AND START IT